SoftUni/Programming-Basics-Book-Java-EN/chapter-00-preface.md

 We are convinced that after a few submitted problems, **you will like to receive instant feedback** for your solutions, and the Judge system will become your favorite assistant in learning programming.

-## How to become a software developer?
+## How to Become a Software Developer?

 Dear readers, probably many of you have the ambition to become programmers and develop software for a living or work in the IT area.
 That's why we have prepared for you a **short guide on "How to become a programmer"**, so we can help you take the first steps towards this desired profession.